hadrian-reppas/csil_arena/README.md

 Seeing what it would look like to use Wasm for CSIL Arena.
 It's a pretty clean solution, but we could only support compiled langauges which excludes Python and JS/TS devs.

-## Building a Player
+## Building a Rust Player

-In the `player` crate, you can modify `player/src/player.rs` to change your bot's behavior.
+In the `rust_player` crate, you can modify `player/src/player.rs` to change your bot's behavior.
 To compile the Wasm module, run

 ```
 cargo build --target wasm32-wasip2 --release